Ayodhya: Ram temple

 On 5 August 2020, the prime minister of India, Narendra Modi, laid the ceremonial foundation stone for a new temple at what is believed to be the birthplace of the god, Ram.
-It is planned to build a new township, Navya Ayodhya, on a 500 acre site next to the Faizabad-Gorakhpur highway, which will have luxury hotels and apartment complexes.
+It was planned to build a new township, Navya Ayodhya, on a 500 acre site next to the Faizabad-Gorakhpur highway, which will have luxury hotels and apartment complexes.

+The Ram Mandir (lit.
+'Rama Temple') is a Hindu temple complex in Ayodhya, Uttar Pradesh, India.
+Many Hindus believe that it is located at the site of Ram Janmabhoomi, the mythical birthplace of Rama, a principal deity of Hinduism.
+The temple was inaugurated on 22 January 2024 after a prana pratishtha (consecration) ceremony.

 Demographics

 As of the 2011 Census of India, Ayodhya had a population of 55,890.
 Males constituted 56.7% of the population and females 43.3%.
 Ayodhya had an average literacy rate of 78.1%.
 As per the religion data of 2011 Census, the majority population is of Hindu religion with 93.23%, and Muslims comes the second with 6.19%.

 Geography and climate

 Ayodhya has a humid subtropical climate, typical of central India.
 Summers are long, dry and hot, lasting from late March to mid-June, with average daily temperatures near 32 °C. They are followed by the monsoon season which lasts till October, with annual precipitation of approximately 1067 mm and average temperatures around 28 °C. Winter starts in early November and lasts till the end of January, followed by a short spring in February and early March.
 Average temperatures are mild, near 16 °C, but nights can be colder.